leo-pfeiffer/zebbra/docs/deployment.md

 sudo ufw delete allow 'Nginx HTTP'
 ```

-## 🏁 Checkpoint
+## 🚩 Checkpoint

-You're done!
+You're done deploying the API!
 If everything went well, you can now access the Zebbra API on `https://your_domain`.

-# Deploying the Zebbra front end
+## Deploying the Zebbra front end

 Since the Zebbra front end is implemented as a Nuxt.js app, you can deploy it just as every other Nuxt.js out there.
 We recommend deploying via Netlify, which is free and works entirely out of the box.
 A guide is provided in the [official Nuxt documentation](https://v3.nuxtjs.org/guide/deploy/providers/netlify/).
 The only necessary modification will be to set the environment variable `BACKEND_URL_BASE`  of the front end to the URL on which your instance of the Zebbra API is deployed.

+## 🏁 Done!